Columbia Choirs of Metropolitan Seattle

 Concord Conductor

 Giselle Wyers is the Donald E. Petersen Endowed Professor of Choral Music at the University of Washington, where she conducts the award-winning University Chorale and teaches graduate and undergraduate courses in choral conducting and music education.
-Choruses under her direction have received numerous American Prize awards for their CD recordings, including the American Prize Ernst Bacon Memorial Award for the Performance of American Music in 2017-18.
+Her chorus Concord Chamber Choir is currently in the finals for the community choir category of the esteemed American Prize.
+Upcoming projects include serving as Head Jury Member for the 2025 Busan International Choral Festival (Korea), and in May 2026, an appearance with Concord and partnering choirs in Carnegie Hall premiering The Lips of the Sky (a choral cycle for chorus and string orchestra).

 Contact